-What Are the Steps in the Digital Workflow?
+What Are the Steps in the Workflow for Digital CAD/CAM Dentures?

 There are four phases of the digital workflow: data acquisition (scanning technology), computer-aided designing (CAD), computer-aided manufacturing (CAM), and the manual post-production phase which includes assembly of CAD/CAM generated components, polishing, and final inspection for quality control.
 In order to complete the appliance, some assembly may be required to join dissimilar materials such as denture teeth to the denture baseplate or a framework.